pricingdaycareboardingkennelindiabusiness

 Charge too little and you burn out working for nothing.
 Charge too much and you get no bookings.

-This guide covers what operators actually charge across India in 2026, how to set your prices, and how to raise them over time.
+This guide covers what operators actually charge across India in 2026: per-day pet boarding rates, dog daycare charges, monthly packages, kennel and pet hotel pricing, and how to raise prices over time.

 Current market rates in India